Connect with others who understand.

 • Lack of appetite

-• Weight loss
+• Unintentional weight loss

 Vasculitis can cause many other symptoms in specific areas of the body, depending on where the inflammation is.
 For example, vasculitis may affect the intestines and lead to stomach pain, cramps, bloating, or blood in your stool (poop).

 In addition to lupus, certain medications, health conditions, or infections may also cause vasculitis.
-Vasculitis can restrict blood flow to vital organs and tissues, so it’s important to talk to your health care provider if you’re concerned you may have it.
+Vasculitis can restrict blood flow to vital organs and tissues, so it’s important to talk to your healthcare provider if you’re concerned you may have it.

 4. Illness

 If you have a fever or low-grade fever, it may indicate that you’re coming down with an illness.
-Many illnesses cause fevers, and knowing exactly which one may be circulating in your body requires a health care provider’s diagnosis.
+Many illnesses cause fevers, and knowing exactly which one may be circulating in your body requires a healthcare provider’s diagnosis.

 Some illnesses that commonly cause fever include: